checkly/docs.checklyhq.com/site/content/docs/alerting/alert-notification-log.md

     parent: "Alerting"
 ---

-Checkly tries to deliver all your failures, degradation and recovery notifications as reliably as possible, but sometimes life happens.
+Checkly tries to deliver all your failure, degradation and recovery notifications as reliably as possible, but sometimes life happens.
 A token expires, a URL has a typo or some other unforeseen issue causes a notification to get lost.

 To give you insight and troubleshoot any delivery issues, you can browse and filter the